 Plus, if a developer accidentally requests a large volume of data, this can impact server performance.
 Filtering reduces the chance of this occurring.

 As you introduce changes and new features to the API, always include the version of the API being used in the API path.
-For example:

 This gives client applications time to switch over to your newest update — developers can stick with the older version until you decide to phase it out.
 Like any software, your API will never be finished, so make it easier for developers to adapt as you update.

-This may be the final item here, but documentation is likely the first place users will go to learn your API, resolve an issue, and track updates.
+Documentation is likely the first place users will go to learn your API, resolve an issue, and track updates.
 Good documentation is a developer’s best friend, so check out our guide to reading and writing API documentation for more advice on reading and writing it.

 Importantly, always make your API documentation freely available.
 Documentation behind a login or paywall is just one more barrier to access that takes time and may discourage applications from integrating with your service in the first place.

 However, if you’re working with APIs in any way — such as marketing an integration, looking for new software to aid your process, or writing documentation — it’s important to understand what separates great APIs from lazy ones.
 The quality of your integrations is at stake.
 And remember: the more intuitive your API, the more likely it will be that developers will harness its power.
 And, yes, that means your software will have more reach.